Head of the Department Professor Zoltán Balogh, RN, PT, M.Sc., Ph.D.

 The B.Sc.
 Nursing programme is based on Directive 2005/36/EC of the European Parliament and the of the Council of September 7, 2005 on the recognition of professional qualifications.
 Our programme has been running in English since the Academic Year 2011/2012.

 M.Sc.
-Nursing M.Sc.
-Nursing is a three-semester part-time programme based on a former bachelor degree in nursing.
-During their studies, students learn the planning of nursing in all areas of health care, the organisation of nursing work, teaching the basics of nursing and health care, organising nursing research, and supervising quality assurance in nursing care.
+Nursing is a new three-semester full-time programme in three specializations: Geriatric, Community and Emergency Nursing was started in February 2018 based on a former bachelor degree in nursing and paramedics.
+During their studies, Advanced Practice Nurse students learn the planning and managing of nursing in most of the areas of health care, the organisation of the nursing work, the teaching of the basics of nursing and health care, the organisation of research projects in nursing, and the supervision of quality assurance in nursing and patient care.

 Other research program aims to explore, from an international perspective, the meaning of care from the nurses and patients point of view and find common and shared definitions between these partners of caring.
 In addition, it aims to identify the relationship between nurse caring and patient satisfaction and to clarify the opinion of nurses and patients on individualized nurse caring.
 In this study (2008-2014), participants from 6 EU countries: Cyprus, Czech Republic, Finland, Greece, Hungary and Italy unite their efforts in order to achieve the aims of the study.
 More information: http://www.cut.ac.cy/careProject/publications/

 Europe faces severe population ageing in the near future.
 A new positive vision of ageing and promotion of possibilities in older age is needed.
 The challenge is how to transfer this vision into practice.
 Higher education institutes and associations agreed to participate in a project.
 Funding was received from Life Long Learning Program-Erasmus Academic Networks for a project for the years 2013-2016.
-More information: http://ellan.savonia.fi
+More information is available on the project’s webpage: http://ellan.savonia.fi